How Sober Living Sparks Healthy Connections For Sustained Recovery

 Living sober is difficult on your own.
 You long to experience the “ups and downs” in life with others.
-The experience of sharing your triumphs and losses with others is what makes us human.
+The experience of sharing your triumphs and losses with others is the human experience we all desire.

 When you come into a sober living home, you’ll meet new peers whose goal for long-lasting recovery mirror your goal.
 As you establish new connections, you’ll find compassion, social and physical contact, empathy, validation, and accountability.
 Rekindling the sense of belonging triggers the need for healing and growth.

-In a supported living environment, you’ll be able to safely learn to use new coping strategies, mechanisms, and experiences while bonding with peers who want to help you succeed, work through denial, and create a plan to safely work through dangerous situations.
+In a supported living environment, you’ll be able to safely learn to use new coping strategies, mechanisms, and experiences while bonding with peers who want to help you succeed.
+When you succeed they succeed.
+Residents help one another to work throughdenial, and create a plan to safely face dangerous situations.

 2- Join a Club, sports team, or fitness center

-While stuck in your routine of active addiction exercise and proper nutrition were not a priority in life.
+While you were stuck in a lifestyle of active addiction exercise and proper nutrition suffered.
+Let’s face it, being health conscious is not a priority in life in addiction.
 As you begin a process for recovery, you start to become mindful of how you look and feel.
-Years of disregard for your health and the consistent use of illicit chemicals take a toll on your health.
+Years of disregard for your health and the consistent use of illicit chemicals created an environment for an unhealthy living to thrive.

-Health conscious, sober living homes whose goal is to aid you in finding a personal path in recovery which is holistic in nature.
+Health conscious, sober living homes aid you in finding a personal path in recovery which is holistic in nature.
 Residents and staff will encourage the use of aerobic and anaerobic exercise equipment, swimming, running, or going for leisurely walks.

-You can find listings for community organizations or clubs of like-minded individuals.
 While you were active in your addiction, you only had one goal.
 Now that you are sober you are learning more about yourself.
 Don’t let yourself succumb to boredom.
 Boredom is dangerous and a common trigger for relapse.
-Instead, take some time to research outdoor activities which might interest you, but you have to make the effort to participate.
+Instead, take some time to research outdoor activities which might interest you.

 During workouts, outings, or events with these various clubs introduce yourself to other members, Exchange contact information with them so you can start building a multifaceted network and spark healthy relationships which can support change.